rafaelsouzaribeiro/web-chat-websocket-in-golang/README.md

-Web chat with WebSocket and notifications for logged-in and logged-out users in Go and JavaScript.
+Web chat with WebSocket and notifications for logged-in and logged-out users and using emojis in Go and JavaScript.
 <br />
 <br />
 1 - Run: cmd/main.go<br />